 Drug and Alcohol Treatment Services in Alabama

 In many situations today, an addict or their family members are looking for a specific type of rehabilitation and treatment.
-Within Alabama are programs and services for Law Enforcement and First Responders, faith based drug rehabilitation, treatment programs delivered in different languages, such as Spanish.
-Specific rehabilitation centers can be found for gender and age, along with programs for Military personnel, First Nations and Native Peoples.
-These services also include help and treatment for individuals with HIV and AIDS, and women whom are pregnant and struggling with addiction.
+Within Alabama are programs and services for Law Enforcement and First Responders, faith-based drug rehabilitation, treatment programs delivered in different languages, such as Spanish.
+Specific rehabilitation centers can be found by gender and age, along with programs for Military personnel, First Nations and Native Indians.
+These services also include help and treatment for individuals with HIV and AIDS and women who are pregnant and struggling with addiction.
 Drug and alcohol treatment has become more streamlined, and able to treat a wider variety of problems, and specifically handle a person's individual addiction and other co-occurring issues.
 Many of the programs within the state of Alabama are able to accept different health insurance providers, Medicare and Medicaid, while others are privately funded programs, along with other drug treatment facilities able to offer low-cost and or free treatment options.
-The state of Alabama has the services available to help treat addiction, and finding the right kind of help can be an easy process.
+The state of Alabama has the services available to help treat addiction and finding the right kind of help can be an easy process.